karuppiah7890/postgresql-experiments/experiments.md

         - Major version of Primary < Major version of Standby
         - Major version of Primary > Major version of Standby

+- Start a server in standby mode using `standby.signal` file in the data directory